BestTimesToVisit.com Logo

 money

-While credit cards are widely accepted in resorts and larger towns, always have some Eastern Caribbean Dollars (XCD) on hand for local markets, roadside fruit stands, and those charming little rum shops.
-ATMs are available, but it's wise to withdraw a bit more than you think you'll need at once to minimize fees.
+While credit cards are widely accepted in resorts and larger restaurants, always have some Eastern Caribbean Dollars (XCD) on hand for smaller vendors, local markets, and tips.
+ATMs are available in larger towns, but it's wise to withdraw a bit more at once to minimize fees.

 food

-Don't leave St. Lucia without trying 'green figs and saltfish' – it's the national dish and a delicious, hearty breakfast or lunch.
-For an authentic taste, head to a local 'cook-up' spot or a roadside vendor, especially on a Friday or Saturday, for the freshest and most flavorful preparations.
+You absolutely MUST try 'green fig and saltfish' – it's the national dish and a delicious, hearty breakfast or lunch.
+For an authentic experience, head to a local 'cook-up' spot on a Friday or Saturday evening; you'll find amazing Creole dishes and a great vibe.

 culture